-We expect continued negative impact by COVID 19 on our sales in both ERV Denmark and ERV Sweden.
-In line with the lowered travel activities of customers, we also expect low claim costs.
-Our investment portfolio consists mainly of low-risk Danish and Swedish government bonds, but we expect that the COVID 19 crisis will also negatively affect the result of our affiliated and associated companies.
+The recovery of the travel market, to a level in 2019, is not expected before year 2023 in Leisure market and in 2024 in the Corporate segment.
+That is why we for 2022 still expect a negative impact of COVID 19 on our revenues in both ERV Denmark and ERV Sweden.
+In line with the lowered travel activities by our customers, we will however also expect lower claim costs.

+Our investment portfolio consists mainly of low-risk Danish and Swedish government bonds, so stable performance is foreseen.
+Further result stabilization has also been ensured by sales of shares in the Czech companies ERV CZ and ECH.

-In total, this means that the expectations for the 2021 result are at the same level as the result ERV Nordic delivered in 2020.
+In total, this means that the expectations for the result for 2022 are below the extraordinary good result ERV Nordic delivered in 2021.